Get access to everything we publish when you sign up for Outside+.

 There are plenty of good reasons to run outside in the winter.
 For starters, cold air contains little humidity, which is a major cause of dehydration and heat exhaustion in the summer.
 It also can be a majorly refreshing change of pace from indoor training.
 And while lung damage is a common myth about cold-weather running, let’s be clear: It’s impossible for your lungs to freeze, even in the coldest climates.

 Plus, by March, when the temperatures slowly start to rise, you may actually notice that your lungs feel great, thanks to the months of adapting to cold, dry air.
-That said, icy roads and snowbanks are anything but easy on your legs, so unless you’re training in warm weather year-round, being mindful about how you adjust your routine to your climate will help ensure you don’t end up scratching those spring race plans.
+That said, running in winter can pose specific challenges: thick snow, cold rain, frigid temps, and wipe-out inducing black ice icy roads and snowbanks are anything but easy on your legs, so unless you’re training in warm weather year-round, being mindful about how you adjust your routine to your climate will help ensure you don’t end up scratching those spring race plans.

 How to Run in the Cold, Safely